MicrosoftDocs/powerquery-docs/powerquery-docs/move-columns.md

 If you want to find a specific column, then go to the **View** tab in the ribbon and select **Go to column**.

-From there, you can specifically select the column you would like to view.
-This is especially useful if there are many columns.
+From there, you can specifically select the column you would like to view, which is especially useful if there are many columns.

 ![Using Go to column to select the specific column to go to](images/move-column-go-to-column.png)